 Few phrases are the source of as much stress and anxiety in men as these three words: male pattern baldness.
-It’s something that affects the majority of us at some point in our lives, and it’s something that nine out of ten men are concerned with.
-So, why does male pattern baldness go untreated with so many men?
-Especially, when you consider how treatment programs are generally effective and affordable?
-Mostly because of a lack of knowledge.
-After all, there is a lot of misinformation out there regarding hair loss.
+It’s something that affects the majority of us at some point in our lives, and it’s something that many of us become concerned about at some point.

 Stage III: the baldness becomes more visible.
 The temple recession continues to grow to the point that there’s little or no hair in the temporal regions.
-This is the stage where the hair on top of the head becomes noticeably thinner, and is usually when balding spots begin to develop.
-This is when it becomes harder to conceal your hair loss.
+This is when it becomes more difficult to conceal your hair loss.

 Stage V: this is when we start to see the early signs of the horseshoe-shaped hairline.
 This is when hair loss is entering a severe stage where it becomes more difficult to treat.